 8 Football Idioms From Around The World

-With the Euros almost upon us it won’t be too long before you start hearing nothing but football, football, and more football.
-This might be heaven for some, but not everybody follows football religiously, so if you find yourself struggling to remember the terminology and the who’s who of all the different squads, then at least you’ll be able to blend in at your nearest sports bar with these eight bona fide football idioms from around the world.
+Whether it’s the World Cup, the Euros or any other championship, it doesn’t take much to get people talking about football, football and more football.
+This might be heaven for some, but not everybody follows football religiously.
+If you find yourself struggling to remember the terminology and the who’s who of all the different squads, then at least you’ll be able to blend in at your nearest sports bar with these eight bona fide football idioms from around the world.

 1. Gras fressen (German)